Status: Unannounced, but strongly rumoured

 We know that Warner Bros resurrected Avalanche Software to create a AAA title for consoles, and we also know that at one point it was working on some kind of Harry Potter-themed role-playing game.
 Prototype footage of the title, showcasing a character creator among other things, leaked online a while back – and the studio has continued to aggressively hire ever since.
 Given development schedules, it’s likely that this will be at least cross-gen – assuming it is still in production, after all.

-Status: Unannounced, but an educated guess
+Status: Unannounced, but inevitable

 Just like Death Stranding and Ghost of Tsushima, it's not hard to envision The Last of Us: Part II as a cross-gen title.
 Another PS4 game that's settled with a long development cycle and a 2020 release date, developer Naughty Dog's pedigree is abundantly clear, and Sony will want to ensure that this sequel gets as much attention as possible.

 Status: Announced, but due out in 2021, when PS5 will be available

 A narrative-driven action adventure game from Daedalic Entertainment, The Lord of the Rings: Gollum will launch on “all relevant platforms” in 2021.
 It's since been confirmed that this includes Sony’s next-gen system.